erwanvivien/fast_qr/README.md

 use fast_qr::qr::QRBuilder;

 fn main() -> Result<(), ConvertError> {
-    // QRBuilde::new can fail if content is too big for version,
+    // QRBuilder::new can fail if content is too big for version,
     // please check before unwrapping.
     let qrcode = QRBuilder::new("https://example.com/".into())
         .build()